AppDevGuy/SwiftColorPicker/README.md

 This view contains pixelation set to a default value of thirty.
 It can be adjusted to smaller or larger as required.
 Using `UILongPressGestureRecognizer` to detect touches at a `CGPoint` which is mapped to the color at that point.

 ### Want change the the pixels?
 This is nice and simple!
-You can change the size here:
+You can change the size here (line 36) in the `ColorPicker.swift` file:

 ```Swift
 @IBInspectable var elementSize: CGFloat = 30.0 {